White Eyes: Assassination claim

-Years later, George Morgan, a US Indian agent, trader, and former close associate of White Eyes, wrote a letter to Congress claiming that the chief had been "treacherously put to death" by American militia in Michigan.
+Years later, George Morgan, a U.S. Indian agent, trader, and former close associate of White Eyes, wrote a letter to Congress claiming that the chief had been "treacherously put to death" by American militia in Michigan.
 Later documentation affirmed that White Eyes had been assassinated by an American militia officer on November 5, 1778.
 (Morgan had helped negotiate with Native Americans in the Fort Pitt area, so was closely involved in these matters.)
 He also wrote that the murder of White Eyes had been covered up to prevent the Lenape from abandoning the revolutionaries.

 White Eyes' British-Lenape wife Rachel Doddridge was reportedly murdered by white men in 1788.
 Their mixed-race son George Morgan White Eyes (1770?–1798) was cared for by the family friend George Morgan.
 Later he was educated at the College of New Jersey (later Princeton University), where his tuition was paid by the Continental Congress.
 He graduated in 1789.